adblanc/42-cursus/common-branch/circle-6/ft_transcendence/README.md

-You can build and run the website using `docker-compose up –build`.
+You can build and run the website using `docker-compose up --build`.

 ![Project mark](./mark.png)